4 Ways to Transform Fear of Failure into Courageous Caregiving

 4. Accept what is

-That’s why we can’t judge our success as caregivers by our older adult’s health.
-There’s no way to keep our older adults in a time-frozen bubble of safety.
+That’s why we can’t judge our success as caregivers by an older adult’s health.
+There’s no way to keep them in a safety bubble!

-To be a great caregiver, all we can do is try our best to keep them as reasonably safe as possible, support them through tough times, and help them enjoy the best quality of life possible.
+To be a great caregiver, all we can do is try our best to keep them as reasonably safe as possible, support them through tough times, and help them enjoy the best possible quality of life.

-Next Step Get Dr. Barry J. Jacobs’ thoughts on overcoming fear of failure in caregiving
+Next Steps: Get Dr. Barry J. Jacobs’ thoughts on overcoming fear of failure in caregiving

 Recommended for you: